7 Best Gaming PCs of 2025

 • No room for upgrades

 Not every mini gaming comes with a weaker discrete graphics card.
-The ASUS ROG NUC 970 features the latest Intel Gen Core Ultra 9 185H & RTX 4070 onboard graphics card for seamless 1080p gaming.
+The ASUS ROG NUC 970 features the latest Intel Gen Core Ultra 9 185H and RTX 4070 onboard graphics card for seamless 1080p gaming.

 The ROG NUC 970 mimics that of a gaming laptop with thick bezels.
-With advanced hardware like Gen Core Ultra 9 185H & RTX 4070, the ROG NUC 970 manages to outperform many high-end mini gaming desktops in the market.
+With advanced hardware like Gen Core Ultra 9 185H and RTX 4070, the ROG NUC 970 manages to outperform many high-end mini gaming desktops in the market.

 Our NUC 970 reivew model comes with 32GB DDR5 RAM, 1TB Gen 4 NVMe SSD, Thunderbolt 4, and other useful USB ports.
 I believe these are the much-needed specs one wants in a good mini-gaming PC.